Thinking big isn’t always the best tactic.

 The Big Ten and Big 12 may be unrealistic goals — as Northern Illinois learned — but MAC teams have rarely been in the conversation for movement in the next tier of conferences.
 The shared recruiting base and similar budgets can keep MAC teams competitive, but it likely makes them less of a target in realignment.

-The top program in the MAC lineup in terms of revenue is Miami (Ohio) at $28.7 million, ranking 79th, according to USA Today (outgoing affiliate member UMass actually bring sin more at $30 million).
+is Miami (Ohio) at $28.7 million, ranking 79th, according to USA Today (outgoing affiliate member UMass actually bring sin more at $30 million).
 On the other end is Ball State at $21.3 million, ranking 112nd.

 In other words, $7.4 million in revenue separate the top and bottom teams in the MAC.
 More than $100 million separates Texas and Iowa State in the Big 12, and $74 million separates Oregon and Washington State in the Pac-12.